huohuoren4/docs/python/pytest/get_started.md

 Note that attributes added at class level are class attributes, so they will be shared between tests.

-## Request a unique temporary directory for functional tests
+## Request a unique temporary directory for functional tests {#request-a-unique-temporary-directory-for-functional-tests}

 pytest provides [Builtin fixtures/function arguments](/python/pytest/other/builtin) to request arbitrary resources, like a unique temporary directory: